 Peter is a Chief Deputy Whip of the House Democratic Caucus and a member of the Democratic Steering and Policy Committee.
-He serves on the House Permanent Select Committee on Intelligence and the House Committee on Energy and Commerce, and the House Committee on Oversight and Reform.
+He serves on the House Permanent Select Committee on Intelligence, the House Committee on Energy and Commerce, and the House Committee on Oversight and Reform.

 He is married to Margaret Cheney, commissioner of the Vermont Public Utility Commission.
 They share a home in Norwich, Vermont.